chunwu/apex-trigger-framework/README.md

 Normally the trigger logic should be either in the before or after stage, very unlikely being existent in both.
 Therefore separating the before and the after concerns is more useful to remove design errors.
 The TriggerHandler class is common in every trigger.
 It focuses on the before and after stages and leave the handling of the operation type to each trigger operation.
 The code is shown as follows:
 ```
+/**
-// The common trigger handler that is called by every Apex trigger;
+ * The common trigger handler that is called by every Apex trigger.
-// Simply delegates the work to their before and after operations.
+ * Simply delegates the work to config's before and after operations.
+ */
 public inherited sharing class TriggerHandler {
     public static void handle(TriggerConfig config) {
         if (!config.isEnabled) return;